percona/percona-server-mongodb-operator/docs/enhancements/TEMPLATE.md

 TEMPLATE USAGE NOTES (delete this block before publishing):

 Purpose:
-  Design document template for the Percona Operator for MySQL.
+  Design document template for the Percona Operator for MongoDB.
   Captures design and architecture decisions.

   The source code is always the single source of truth for "what exists."